Samsung-Loki/Thor/README.md

 3) Always try each option the platform-specific note tells you.
 In case of linux, try with cdc_asm disabled and enabled.

 ## Support me
-Please consider donating [here](https://ko-fi.com/sussydev) if you would like to support me and other projects of sussy.dev (team of young developers making random projects for fun)
+Please consider donating [here](https://ko-fi.com/sussydev) if you would like to support me and other projects made by sussy.dev - like this one!

 ## List of platforms
 1) [x] Linux (USB DevFS method)